Ultrasound Technology Program

 Diagnostic Medical Sonographer Salary and Job Outlook

-For more information about the median wages for Diagnostic Medical Sonographers in the San Francisco Bay Area, visit Detailed Guide for Diagnostic Medical Sonographers.
+Find more information about the median wages for Diagnostic Medical Sonographers (Ultrasound Technicians) in San Francisco Bay Area in the Detailed Guide for Diagnostic Medical Sonographers.
 Detailed Guide for Sonographers in California is presented here.

 Opportunities should be favorable because sonography is becoming an increasingly attractive alternative to radiologic procedures, as patients seek safer treatment methods.
 Unlike most diagnostic imaging methods, sonography does not involve radiation, so harmful side effects and complications from repeated use are rarer for both the patient and the sonographer.
 Sonographic technology is expected to evolve rapidly and to spawn many new sonography procedures, such as 3D-sonography for use in obstetric and ophthalmologic diagnosis.
 However, high costs may limit the rate at which some promising new technologies are adopted.

-Hospitals will remain the principal employer of diagnostic medical sonographers.
+Hospitals will remain the principal employer of ultrasound technicians.
 However, employment is expected to grow more rapidly in offices of physicians and in medical and diagnostic laboratories, including diagnostic imaging centers.